oboisti/explorative_information_visualization/README.md

 * Numpy was crucial as fast enough calculations were needed to process the data while animating
 * Data is saved as CSV files, in case in future I want to update the data to a more recent one
+* Docker was used for allowing the course project reviewers easy way of running the project locally

+Data is imported from Fingrid's [open data service](https://data.fingrid.fi/en).
+The functions for importing data can be found in _helper_functions/data_importing_ and the importing process itself from the notebook TO BE ADDED

+The file _app.py_ contains the running application.
+To improve readability the app was formed as a class with different parts of the visualization process separated into functions.
+To improve readability even further, functionalities relating to calculations on data frames were separated into _helper_functions/dataframe_helper.py_ and elements containing text into _helper_functions/page_texts.py_.
+The file helper_functions/constants.py contains the data column names, addresses, and colors so that all files import them from the same source and they can be easily changed centrally when needed.

 ## How to run this locally